Zungrysoft/PowerSurge/readme.txt

 =============
 Author's Note
 =============
 If you look up the other Quake maps I've made, they're pretty much all gimmick maps that do something radically different from most levels.
 I like always having the oddball map in speedmap packs, but I also feel like maybe the gimmicks have just been propping up unpolished gameplay.
 So I decided to make an episode of just solid shooter gameplay and enemy design.
 Call it an experiement in non-experimentation.
-Not that I didn't try anything new, but I wanted to make something that felt like a real Quake episode, just this once.
+I did try a few new things, but I wanted to make something that felt like a real Quake episode, just this once.
 Hey, maybe that's a mistake and I should just commit to gimmick levels all the way.
 Either way, I hope you enjoy Power Surge!

 Thanks for reading!
 - Zungry